 Two sets of interactive hospital safety incident dashboards are presented: the Data Submission Summary Dashboard, which provides a high-level overview of the frequency of patient safety events reported; and the Patient Safety Event Dashboards, which include a generic section that provides an overview of the numbers and categories of various patient safety event reports and event-specific dashboards that describe in greater depth specific safety events such as medication events and falls.
-Through the interactive functions, a user can choose to view the dashboards reflecting the more than 2.5 million cumulative records submitted through 2021, or a subset of records submitted through 2020, 2019 or March 31, 2018.
+Through the interactive functions, users can choose to view the dashboards reflecting the more than 2.6 million cumulative records submitted through 2022 in Common Formats for Event Reporting – Hospitals version 1.1 and 1.2.

 Hospital safety incident dashboards